Clean Power

 Clean power on Southern Ute land

-8 Rivers, through its Zero Degrees development business, and The Southern Ute Indian Tribe Growth Fund have joined together to develop the Coyote Clean Power Project, locating one of the world’s first zero-emissions NET Power plants within the Southern Ute Indian Reservation.
+8 Rivers and The Southern Ute Indian Tribe Growth Fund have joined together to develop the Coyote Clean Power Project, locating one of the world’s first ultra-low to zero-emissions power plants within the Southern Ute Indian Reservation.

 The Tribe’s participation continues their long history of leadership in environmental stewardship and the energy transition, including the development and operation of a facility for a decade that captured naturally venting fugitive methane and one of the first utility-scale solar projects in Southwest Colorado.

-This eliminates all emissions, including air pollution and CO2, and inherently produces pipeline-quality CO2 that can be sequestered, all while operating at competitive cost and efficiency to traditional gas power plants.
+This power plant will inherently capture and produce pipeline-quality CO2 that can be sequestered, all while operating at competitive cost and efficiency to traditional carbon-fuel based power plants.

 100% Clean Energy